geut/openapi-box/README.md

 ## Usage

-1. Generate the schema from an openapi url (it can a be filepath too).
+1. Generate the schema from an OpenApi url (it can a be filepath too):
 ```bash
 $ openapi-box https://petstore.swagger.io/v2/swagger.json
 ```

-2. Load your schemas into our `fetch` client.
+2. Load your schemas into the `HTTP` client:
 ```js
 import { createClient } from './src/client.js'
 import { schema } from './schema.js'